BRITE-REU/programming-workshops/source/workshops/02_R/Workshop_R.rst

 Matrix operations
 ***********************

 Loops are great and often necessary, but whenever possible utilizing matrix operations is a great way to speed up runtime.
-For example, the maximum likelihood estimates of linear regression coefficients can be estimated using the following formula,
+The maximum likelihood estimates of linear regression coefficients can be estimated using the following formula,

 .. math::
     \hat{\beta} = (X^TX)^{-1}X^Ty.